TCROWN10/CirclePay-Defi/README.md

 2. Connect your MetaMask wallet
 3. Switch to Sepolia testnet
 4. Get testnet USDC from faucet
-5. Chat with SageFi: *"Show me yield opportunities for 1000 USDC"*
+5. Chat with CirclePay-Defi: *"Show me yield opportunities for 1000 USDC"*

 ## 💬 User Experience